ajbarea/heartbeat-obstacle-detector/README.md

 ## 💻 Usage

-**Note**: This is currently a proof-of-concept with skeleton implementation.
-The core functionality is not yet complete.

-1. Once implemented, start the monitor process (it will spawn the detector):
+1. Start the monitor process (it will spawn the detector):

     ```bash
     python src/monitor.py